-In Membrane, we expect demand for products that contribute to zero wastewater and effluent to increase in response to stricter wastewater regulations in various countries, while strategically downsizing our products for seawater desalination.
+In Membrane, we expect demand for products that contribute to zero wastewater and effluent to increase in response to stricter wastewater regulations in various countries, primarily in India.

 In Personal Care Materials, we aim to improve profitability by expanding sales of new sanitary materials for diapers and environmentally friendly products using biodegradable technology.